 A global load balancer account can be created by ordering it as an additional service through the SoftLayer customer portal.
 You can modify your new global load balancer account once it's created and provisioned.
 There is a delay before your global load balancer account is created because the purchase has to be approved by SoftLayer sales and provisioned.

-Hosts are created and modified through the editObject method instead of directly through the global load balancer host service.
+Hosts are created and modified through the SoftLayer_Network_LoadBalancer_Global_Account::editObject method instead of directly through the SoftLayer_Network_LoadBalancer_Global_Host.
 This allows you to update the properties of a global load balancer account and the hosts that make up the load balancing pool in a single request.

 Use the SoftLayer_Network_LoadBalancer_Global_Host::deleteObject method to remove a host from your global load balancing pool.